QuadSpinner/Gaea-Docs/source/Guide/5-Build/3-Scale.md

 An easy way in most applications is to create a box of the desired size and match the scale of the terrain asset.
 Or if you use a heightmap as a displacement source, then you can set the displacement in meters (or appropriate units).

-If you need to scale it down vertically, use the Height-Scale ratio explained below.
+If you need to scale it down vertically, use the Height-Scale ratio explained in Important Readouts above.

 #### Proportional or Baked Scale